VPDC

 Clinical Presentation

-Tetanus symptoms traditionally present as uncontrollable and painful muscle contractions, which can take the form of seizures or severe musculoskeletal cramping that contorts the body.
-It can present in different clinical forms: Generalized, localized or neonatal.
-Generalized presentation of tetanus begins in the masseter and neck muscles, causing trismus (commonly known as “lockjaw”).
+• Generalized presentation of tetanus begins in the masseter and neck muscles, causing trismus (commonly known as “lockjaw”).
 Due to the anatomical structure within the neck, tetanus-caused trismus is often accompanied by difficulty swallowing, head jerking or staring, headaches, and fever.
 It can cause autonomic overactivity with sweating and tachycardia, profuse sweating and cardiac arrhythmias, and airway compromise.
 During generalized spasms, patients clench their fists, arch their back and abduct their arms.
 Spasms can be intensely painful.

-Localized tetanus is a result of a cut or a wound that is exposed to tetanus spores.
-In localized cases, the muscle contraction may be confined to the region of the injury.
-Neonatal tetanus is a form of generalized tetanus affecting newborn infants born to an unimmunized mother.
+• Neonatal tetanus is a form of generalized tetanus affecting newborn infants born to an unimmunized mother.
 Neonatal tetanus is usually the result of unsterile equipment used during the cutting of the umbilical stump and symptoms develop 5-7 days after birth.
-Neonates will refuse their feed and have difficulty crying, and then will proceed to have rigidity and spasms of their trunk.
+Neonates will refuse to feed and have difficulty crying, and then will proceed to have rigidity and spasms of their trunk.

 Tetanus is not communicable from person-to-person, and therefore isolation for cases and quarantine for contacts is not necessary.